-In product management, there is rarely a "perfect solution"...so then how do product managers know what solution to build?
+In product management, there is rarely a "perfect solution."
+So, how do product managers know what solution to build?

 It’s one thing to look back and decide whether a solution worked.
-But it is another thing to look forward and create solutions that, we hope, will work.
+But it is another to look forward and create solutions that we hope will work.
+This is where product sense becomes crucial.

-Product Sense is the ability to create solutions today, with limited information, that will solve the user's problems tomorrow, and keep solving them for the foreseeable future.
+At its core, product sense is the ability to create solutions today, with limited information, that will solve the user's problems tomorrow and continue to solve them for the foreseeable future.

 Let’s unpack this a little more.
 Product sense is the ability to:

-While this step might sound simple, it might not always be.
+While this step might sound simple, it might only sometimes be.
 Let's take an example, let's say:

 We're product managers for a mobile product that wants to help school-going children learn better.
-We're a new-ish startup, and our goal is to drive adoption and engagement on the App.
+We're a new-ish startup aiming to drive adoption and engagement on the App.

 Let's identify users for this exercise.